Puri district: Geography

 The Puri district lies around the latitudes 19° and longitudes 84°29'E. It has a geographical area of 3051 km2 or 264988 Ha.
 It has varied geographical and geological divisions defined by rock types, soil, vegetation, water bodies and climate.
 The primary geological division is between the littoral tract and the level alluvial tract.

 i) The littoral tract: This strip of the country lies between the level alluvial tract and the Bay of Bengal.
 Strong monsoon currents blow over the country for nearly 8 months of the year, producing sandy ridges parallel to the coast, varying from 6.5 km to a few hundred metres in width.
 These ridges stretch along the seashore for the full length of the sea coast, approximately150 km long.
 The littoral tract forms the dividing line between the Chilika Lake and the ocean.

 ii) The level alluvial tract: The alluvial region is full of villages and rice fields, watered by a network of channels, through which the distributaries of the most southerly branch of the Mahanadi river find their way to the sea.

 River system

 The rivers of Puri district are generally tributaries of the Mahanadi river.
-They are largely dry or small streams in the hot season, while in the rains they receive more water than they can carry.
+They are largely dry or seasonal small streams in the hot season, while in the rains they receive more water than they can carry.
 Major rivers include: